Graphic designer in Brussels specialising in visual identity, editorial design and photography

-A graphic design practice grounded in structure
+A graphic designer’s practice grounded in structure

 Between rigour and sensitivity